MikeVerdicchio/daily-quiz/README.md

 Anagram Game
 ============
 The Daily Quiz Game is a simple quiz - it asks you questions from a number of topics and saves your score.
-You can only take the quiz once per day, and each day the questions are randomly chosen from a pool (quiz-questions.txt).
+Each day the questions are randomly chosen from a pool (quiz-questions.txt).

 This web application uses PHP, AJAX (JQuery), and MySQL.
 The Docker image contains everything necessary to run the application, including an Apache web server.